raspberrychris/cryptotravellers/content/blog/the-most-exciting-defi-projects-of-2021.md

 url = "best-defi-projects-2021"

 +++
 The future is now.
-It's time to get excited about the next decade of advances in Defi technology, which will be more exciting than any other decade in history.
+It's time to get excited about the next decade of advances in DeFi technology, which will be more exciting than any other decade in history.

-This article highlights some of the most exciting Defi projects for 2021.
+This article highlights some of the most exciting DeFi projects for 2021.

-## What is Defi?
+## What is DeFi?

 The Decentralised Financial sector, which is called "[DeFi](/defi-explained)," refers to a crypto sector that works on bringing traditional finance features into the cryptocurrency world.
 It does this by dividing and de-centralising these services.